The following is my solution for Part 2.

 The following details the simple steps to add bash to your Path and be able to use bash at your project folder’s location:

-First, make a link to bash.
 I created the C:\Links directory after realizing how powerful these steps are for adding any binary to my PATH

 Third, open any terminal whether its Atom’s terminal, cmd, or powershell and just type bash.